Find Affordable College Courses

 About 91% of the students majoring in instructional media at the school are women while 9% are male.

-Read full report on Instructional Media Design at The College of Saint Scholastica
+Full Instructional Media Design at The College of Saint Scholastica Report

 Of the 11 students majoring in instructional media at ESU, 9% are male and 91% are female.

-Missouri State University - Springfield came in at #6 in this year’s edition of the Most Popular Instructional Media Design Graduate Certificate Schools in the Plains States Region ranking.
-Missouri State is a very large public school located in the city of Springfield.
+Missouri State University - Springfield landed the #6 spot in the 2023 rankings for the most popular graduate certificate instructional media design programs.
+Missouri State is a fairly large public school located in the medium-sized city of Springfield.

 About 83% of the students majoring in instructional media at the school are women while 17% are male.